MG Software.

 Pros

-• +Seamless integration with Jira and Confluence
+• +Seamless bidirectional integration with Jira for issue tracking and sprint planning

 Cons

-• -Smaller ecosystem than GitHub
+• -Significantly smaller ecosystem of integrations and community extensions than GitHub

-• -Less popular for open-source projects
+• -Less attractive for open-source projects due to limited community-facing features

 4. Azure DevOps